-The term 'Bear Market' is included in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Bear Market' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bear markets are periods in which stock markets drop for an extended amount of time.
 These pullbacks typically run to twenty percent or even greater amounts of the underlying stock values.
 Bear markets are the direct opposites of bull markets, when prices rise for extended amounts of time.

 Bear markets and their accompanying drastic drops in stock share prices are commonly caused by declining corporate profits.
 They can also result from the correction of a too highly valued stock market, where stock prices prove to be overextended and decline to more historically fair values.
 Bear markets commonly begin when investors become frightened by lower earnings or too high values for their stocks and begin selling them.
 When many investors sell their holdings at a single time, the prices drop, sometimes substantially.
 Declining prices lead still other investors to fear that their money that they have invested in the stock market will be lost too.
 This motivates them to sell out through fear.
 In this way, the vicious cycle down progresses.